 Today, We are going to run Unix 1st edition which is released in 1972.
-Yes! you read right.
+Yes! you read that right.
 We are going to try the Unix as it was back in 1972.
-You don’t need to buy the old hardware to run it or you don’t need to build it from source either.
+You don't need to buy the old hardware to run it or you don't need to build it from source either.
 A Unix professional named Brian Bennett has created a docker image which is based on the Unix 1st Edition June 1972 source repository.
 So, we can easily run the good old Unix 1st edition as it was back in 1972 within few minutes.

 Run Unix 1st Edition (1972) Using Docker